Posts

 Adaptive Equipment for Children with Cerebral Palsy Faith in her stander, a common piece of adaptive equipment for kids with cp

 Faith is growing.
 It's been two years this month that she has had her current wheelchair and now it's time for some major adjustments.
 Since first getting her chair, she has probably grown five inches in her trunk alone.
 She's ready for a new seat and a new backrest and also a new harness.
 Another thing she is growing out of is the orthotics she wears on her feet.
-Soon, she'll be fitted for a new pair but in the meantime, she had some extensions put on so that her toes wouldn't be sticking out of them!
+Soon, she'll be fitted for a new pair.
+In the meantime, she had some extensions put on so that her toes wouldn't be sticking out of them!
 She's also ready for the next size up in diapers, but oops!
-They don't make anything bigger than a size six so we've been trying out some extra small children's briefs that seem to fit her well.
+They don't make anything bigger than a size six, so we've been trying out some extra small children's briefs that seem to fit her well.
 I must say, I would love to see the day she no longer has to wear any type of diaper or brief and this summer might be a good time to see if she can be potty trained.
 I know of other kids with cp who were trained around 8 years old.
-Hopefully her muscles wi
+Hopefully her muscles wil

-Some Progress
+Making Some Progress at School

 Growing Girl